Wasserstein convergence rates of increasingly concentrating probability measures: Wasserstein estimates

 \subsection{Illustrative scenarios}

-We illustrate the applicability of the previous theorems at three examples.
-More specifically, we discuss the case of finitely many minima of $\ell$, for which we also show how our results can be used to derive convergence rates for suitable Gaussian (mixture) approximations of $\mu$.
-In addition to that, we verify Assumption~\ref{ass: reg_to_ell} in a continuous manifold framework determined by volcano densities.
+{We illustrate the applicability of the previous theorems at three examples.
+More specifically, we discuss the case of a $ 1 $-dimensional normal distribution, which establishes the optimality of the convergence rate in Theorem \ref{Thm: Manifolds convergence from below}.
+We also show how our results can be used to derive convergence rates for suitable Gaussian (mixture) approximations of $\mu$ in the case of finitely many minima of $\ell$.
+Finally, we verify Assumption~\ref{ass: reg_to_ell} in a continuous manifold framework determined by volcano densities. }

-\begin{example} \textbf{(Finitely many minimal points)} We consider the case where $\ell$ satisfies Assumption~\ref{ass: reg_to_ell} and has finitely many global minimal points, i.e., $R_\ell$ is a finite set.
-Note that we may apply Theorem~\ref{Thm: Manifolds more general version} and Theorem~\ref{Thm: Manifolds convergence from below} to such $\ell$, since a single point in $\mathbb{R}^d$ can be interpreted as a zero-dimensional manifold which always satisfies Assumption~\ref{A: Assumption on manifolds}.
-Actually, the statements of the former theorems and Assumption~\ref{ass: reg_to_ell} simplify in certain aspects.
-The tubular neighbourhoods that satisfy (T) and (S) become balls of radius $\varepsilon>0$ centered at the points in $R_\ell$, and for (P) it is sufficient to ask for a positive definite Hessian matrix $H_\ell$ of $\ell$ evaluated at the global minimal points.

-Note that the intrinsic measure of a singleton manifold $ \{x\}$, with $x\in R_\ell$, is the Dirac measure $\delta_x$.
-The function $\phi$, as given in \eqref{eq:phi}, is defined on $R_\ell$ and therefore simplifies to the definition of weights.
-We set